Building a Successful Forex Trading Plan: Step-by-Step Guide

 Based on the recent data, it is observed that the traders are preferring swing trading or hybrid strategies that are a mix of technical indicators, such as RSI or moving average crossovers, with important economic events.

-The traders should focus on major pairs- EUR/USD, GBP/USD, USD/JPY, and the traders can include emerging market pairs like USD/INR.
+The traders should focus on major pairs- EUR/USD, GBP/USD, USD/JPY, and they can include emerging market pairs like USD/INR.

 The traders should choose a regulated broker, maintain a trading journal, and review performance weekly.
 Make changes as needed.
 For 2025, the traders should also study the MiCA regulation effects on the EUR and U.S. rate policy and inflation data.
 The traders should also be on the lookout for geopolitical risks that could have a considerable impact on currency markets.